harness/developer-hub/docs/continuous-integration/ci-technical-reference/configure-run-tests-step-settings.md

 ## Additional Configuration

 Use these optional settings to specify additional configurations.
+Settings specific to containers, such as **Set Container Resources**, are not applicable when using the step in a stage with VM or Harness Cloud build infrastructure.

 ### Pre-Command